Low impact diving: Diver training

 Recreational diver training has historically followed two philosophies, based on the business structure of the training agencies.
-The not-for profit agencies tend to focus on developing the diver's competence in relatively fewer stages, and provide more content over a longer programme, then the for-profit agencies, which maximise income and customer convenience by providing a larger number of shorter courses with less content and fewer skills.
+The not-for profit agencies tend to focus on developing the diver's competence in relatively fewer stages, and provide more content over a longer programme, than the for-profit agencies, which maximise income and customer convenience by providing a larger number of shorter courses with less content and fewer skills.
 The more advanced skills and knowledge, including courses focusing on key diving skills like good buoyancy control and trim, and environmental awareness, are available by both routes, but a large number of divers never progress beyond the entry level certification, and only dive on vacation, a system by which skills are more likely to deteriorate than improve due to long periods of inactivity.

 Low impact diver training programs appear to be effective for a large range of pre-existing skill and certification levels.
 Similar training from various providers should have similar results.
 Many of the relevant skills are included in technical diver training, particularly cave and wreck diving, where they are also important for safety.
 Refresher courses focused on low impact diving skills and conducted in waters where environmental damage is unlikely can allow tourists who have lost skills through inactivity to regain or improve these skills before venturing into sensitive environments.

 Having a neutrally buoyant, horizontally trimmed, body position is the first step to low impact diving.
 This requires appropriate weighting, accurate buoyancy compensation, and a vertical alignment between the centre of buoyancy and centre of gravity when horizontal.